 Last Updated on

 Do you need to protect suet feeders from European Starlings?
-Most of the year, I don’t see starlings in the yard, but winter snows bring all kinds of birds to feeders.
-Starlings are pretty if you take the time to look at them closely . . . but they can be a real pain when they latch onto suet feeders.
+Most of the year, I don’t see starlings in my yard, but winter snows and cold springs bring all kinds of birds to feeders, including starlings.
+They are pretty birds if you take the time to look at them closely . . . but they can be a real pain when they latch onto suet feeders.

 In my experience, most birds sit on or next to a suet feeder and eat for a few minutes.
 Starlings however settle on top of a suet cage and eat and eat and eat until the suet is gone.
 They won’t move, except maybe for a squirrel, so other birds get nothing.